 Is There a BioZorb Implant Lawsuit?

-The FDA approved the BioZorb tissue marker in 2012 as an implantable device for individuals undergoing breast cancer treatment that require targeted radiation treatment post-lumpectomy or as part of a DCIS treatment regimen.
-Designed with a spring-shaped, bioabsorbable structure and titanium clips, the tumor bed marker precisely targets the radiation area while protecting healthy surrounding cells.
-Over time, the device is intended to dissolve, leaving only the clips for ongoing monitoring and future radiation treatment and medical procedures.
+The FDA approved the BioZorb tissue marker in 2012 as an implantable device for individuals undergoing breast cancer treatment who required targeted radiation after a lumpectomy or during treatment for DCIS.
+The device featured a spring-shaped, bioabsorbable structure with titanium clips designed to help direct radiation therapy while protecting surrounding healthy cells.
+It was intended to dissolve over time, leaving only the clips for long-term monitoring.

-However, certain breast cancer patients have reported experiencing issues with the implantable marker, stating the BioZorb failed to reabsorb as advertised, leading to increased scar tissue and encapsulation of the implant.
-In many reports, individuals have reported that the marker eroded or dislodged, causing significant complications including pain, infections, rashes, seromas, and discomfort, often necessitating surgical removal of the device.
+However, many breast cancer patients later reported that the device did not reabsorb as expected, leading to increased scar tissue and encapsulation of the implant.
+In some cases, the marker eroded or dislodged, resulting in complications such as pain, infections, rashes, seromas, and other adverse effects that often required surgical removal.

-Who Qualifies For A BioZorb Lawsuit?
-Financial compensation through a BioZorb lawsuit settlement may be available for individuals who had an BioZorb breast tissue marker implanted, and experienced any of the following injuries or side effects;
+Who Qualified For A BioZorb Lawsuit?
+Financial compensation was pursued through BioZorb lawsuit settlements for individuals who had a BioZorb breast tissue marker implanted and later experienced complications such as:

 • Migration